Volume - 3 , - : 61-74 | Back to browse issues page

 URL: http://daneshafarand.org/article-1-83115-en.html

-A vast philosophical system that is organized in a geometric, precise and logical manner, yet subject to multiple interpretations, is Spinoza's philosophy.
-Pantheism, God-intoxicated, atheism, idealism, empiricism, nominalism, realism, stoicism, and....
-In this paper, Utilizing a descriptive-analytical approach and library tools, while emphasizing Descartes' influence on Spinoza's philosophy, we aim to demonstrate that Spinoza is primarily situated in the transition from Platonic unity, particularly Neoplatonism, to meaning of life as narrated by Schopenhauer and Nietzsche.
-In other words, although Spinoza is a Cartesian, at the core of Spinoza's philosophy, which is heavily influenced by Bruno, there lies a critique and rejection of unity as interpreted by Plato and Neoplatonists.
-The equation of God or Nature (Deus sive Natura) signifies that, contrary to what Persian-speaking authors emphasize, Spinoza's main objective is primarily to highlight nature and the meaningfulness of life.
+A great philosophical system that is organized in a geometric, precise, and logical way, but has been presented in numerous interpretations such as pantheism, God-intoxication, atheism, idealism, empiricism, nominalism, realism, stoicism, etc., is Spinoza's philosophy.
+In this article, while emphasizing Descartes' influence on Spinoza's philosophy, I intend to prove that Spinoza is, more than anything, in the process of passing from the Platonic and especially Neoplatonic unity to reach life as narrated by Schopenhauer and Nietzsche.
+In other words, although Spinoza is a Cartesian philosopher, at the heart of his philosophy, which is strongly influenced by Bruno, lies a kind of criticism and rejection of the unity as interpreted by Plato and Neoplatonists, and in the equation of God or nature, in fact, contrary to what Persian-speaking writers emphasize, it emphasizes the nature and meaningfulness of life more than anything.

 Rights and permissions